WROUGHTON

 (Iraq).
 Aged 16.
 Born Tooting, Middlesex, enlisted Devizes, resident

-Wilts.
+Wiltshire.
 No known grave.
 Commemorated on BASRA MEMORIAL, Iraq.
-Panel

 MOORE |